 - Provide training to LUCA program participants. - Provide the necessary materials to participants. - Provide technical assistance. - Process updates submitted by LUCA participants. - Conduct a 100% Address Canvassing (field check) operation.
-The Census Bureau will visit each census block within your jurisdiction during this operation to update our address list and validate your LUCA submissions. - Provide feedback materials for your review. - Provide assistance to participants to resolve any address discrepancies.
+The Census Bureau will visit each census block within your state during this operation to update our address list and validate your LUCA submissions. - Provide feedback materials for your review. - Provide assistance to participants to resolve any address discrepancies.

-&lt;sup>6A census tract is a small, relatively permanent statistical division of a county or statistically equivalent entity, delineated for the purpose of presenting Census Bureau statistical data.
+6 A census tract is a small, relatively permanent statistical division of a county or statistically equivalent entity, delineated for the purpose of presenting Census Bureau statistical data.

-&lt;sup>7A census block is a geographic area bounded by visible features, such as streets, roads, streams, and railroad tracks, and invisible features, such as the boundaries of governmental units and other legal entities.
+7 A census block is a geographic area bounded by visible features, such as streets, roads, streams, and railroad tracks, and invisible features, such as the boundaries of governmental units and other legal entities.
 Census blocks are the smallest area for which the Census Bureau collects and tabulates statistical information.

-&lt;sup>8Address ranges are the lowest and highest address numbers used to identify structures along each side of a street segment that has city-style addresses.
+8 Address ranges are the lowest and highest address numbers used to identify structures along each side of a street segment that has city-style addresses.
 Usually one side of the street has even address numbers and the other side has odd address numbers.